-Throughout their schooling students who meet Criterion 1 will require very high levels of specialist teacher input and other specialist interventions to learn.
+Throughout their schooling, students who meet Criterion 1 will require very high levels of specialist teacher input and other specialist interventions to learn and make progress.

-She shows no recognition when she is wet or soiled.
+She shows no recognition when she's wet or soiled.
 Jenny has learned to walk in the last year.

-Jenny's play consists of brief exploration with a few toys that she will put in her mouth, tap or shake.
-She has some awareness of cause and effect – for example, she will press one of the buttons on a board to hear an animal sound.
+Jenny's play consists of brief exploration with a few toys that she'll put in her mouth, tap or shake.
+She has some awareness of cause and effect.
+For example, she'll press one of the buttons on a board to hear an animal sound.
 Jenny will look at a noise-making toy presented from either side of her body.

 She has recently started to notice an object she drops on the floor if it remains in sight.
-She will look at it but not attempt to retrieve it.
+She'll look at it but not attempt to retrieve it.
 With support, Jenny can draw, paint and play with dough.

 Jenny smiles at a familiar person and is starting to make babbling sounds.
-When she is content she will smile and make happy noises.
-She shows she is unhappy by biting her hands and crying.
+When she's content she'll smile and make happy noises.
+She shows she's unhappy by biting her hands and crying.

 Students with delayed cognitive development may meet other criteria instead.
 Check to see which you should apply under.